California prepares to dock cruise ship with 21 virus cases

 Hundreds of Americans aboard that ship were flown to military bases in California and other states for two-week quarantines.
 Some later were hospitalized with symptoms.

+Columbia University in New York released a statement Sunday night that said a member of its community has been quarantined because they were exposed to the virus.
+The university suspended classes Monday and Tuesday, and will hold remote classes the remainder of the week.

+The community member has not been diagnosed “at this point” with COVID-19, according to the statement.

-Newsom warned that Californians should expect more cancellations and closures, after the largest school district in Northern California canceled classes for a week when it was discovered a family in the district was exposed to COVID-19.
-The district has nearly 64,000 students.
+The largest school district in Northern California canceled classes for a week when it was discovered a family in the district was exposed to COVID-19.
+Elk Grove Unified has nearly 64,000 students.

+Kendyl Knight learned Saturday that her prom was off while she was in a salon chair getting her makeup done.

+“You can’t really be mad about it, but it is very disappointing,” said the 16-year-old, who went out for dinner and got photos taken with her friends anyway.
+She said she “may be young and naive,” but she is not concerned about the new virus.

 Weber reported from Los Angeles.
 Associated Press writers Juliet Williams in San Francisco and Robert Gillies in Toronto contributed to this report.